EricBryann/CG4002/README.md

 In both one_player_game and two_player_game directories, the primary code is `combine.py`.
 This code is to establish the communication between Ultra96 and relay nodes, Ultra96 and evaluation server, as well as Ultra96 and visualizers.
 It includes a server to wait for the connections from relay nodes and receive the messages.
 It also includes a evaluation client to send the messages to evaluation server and receive the correct game state from evaluation server during the game play.
 It also deals with the message transmission between Ultra96 and visualizers via MQTT.

-The codes `GameState.py` `Helper.py` `MoveEngine.py` `PlayerState.py` `StateStaff.py` are imported by `combine.py` to update the players' game state for current round during the game play.
+The files `GameState.py` `Helper.py` `MoveEngine.py` `PlayerState.py` `StateStaff.py` are imported by `combine.py` to update the players' game state for current round during the game play.

-The code `mlp.py` is imported by `combine.py` to get the output from FPGA and map to corresponding predicted players' actions.
+The file `mlp.py` is imported by `combine.py` to get the output from FPGA and map to corresponding predicted players' actions.

-The code `combine_refactor.py` in the two_player_game directory is an improved version for `combine.py`.
+The file `combine_refactor.py` in the two_player_game directory is an improved version for code `combine.py`.
 It enhanced the code readiblity and deal with the inconsistency data transmission problem between Ultra96 and visualizers.

 To run: